By Jamie Mercer

 Depending on the route you wish to take when it comes to development, your business may need to budget accordingly when making a hire.
 Our recent salary survey shows developers who specialise in specific areas of Java have higher salary expectations, so if you’re a smaller business, you’ll need to offer favoured perks such as flexible or remote working to secure their services.

-But remembers, whichever developer you choose to introduce into your business they’ll need specialist Java knowledge as well as some of the key fundamentals listed below to get the job done.
+But remember, whichever developer you choose to introduce into your business they’ll need specialist Java knowledge as well as some of the key fundamentals listed below to get the job done.

 Basic Core Java Skills